RobertLuptonTheGood/UncleBaiting/uncleBaiting.rst

 As a gentle introduction for new Uncle Baiters, it's possible to play with just a subset of cards
 active:

-- Only Ace, 2, 7, 8, Jack, and King are special.
+- Only Ace, 2, 8, Jack, and King are special.

-- All 7s are treated as being red (i.e. to be followed by 5 or less).
+- If 7s are added, the are treated as being red (i.e. to be followed by 5 or less).

 All other rules continue in force including butting-in, although there's no need to enforce all penalties rigorously (e.g. for playing slowly).